 4000 Canyons Resort Dr., Park City – (435) 615-4828

 After some corduroy laps around Park City Mountain, watch the sunset from inside the Umbrella Bar.
 This unique yurt-like structure has full glass walls for 360-degree panoramic views.
 Conveniently located at the Resort Village, the Umbrella Bar is an unbeatable gathering spot on a sunny winter afternoon.
-Umbrella Bar serves grub like housemade chili and buffalo hot dogs, as well as an extensive selection of brews.
-Indulge in a Utah sconeburger (as awesome as it sounds), or join your friends for a game of corn hole in your ski boots while sipping pints of local Cutthroat Ale.
+Umbrella Bar serves grub like housemade chili and buffalo hot dogs, alongside an extensive selection of brews.
+Join your friends for a game of corn hole in your ski boots while sipping pints of local Uintah Hazy Nosh IPA.